 SMTP Port 25

-I am sure you are not new to this word PORT.
+You may be familiar with the word – PORT.
 It is a very commonly used word in relation to computers.

-You might have headered from someone asking if your laptop has an USB or HDMI port.
+You might have headered from someone asking if your laptop has a USB or HDMI port.

 In a layman language, ports are a gateway to connect to an external device for communication.